wangziqi2013/wangziqi2013.github.io/_posts/2021-01-06-compaction-free-compressed-cache.markdown

 This paper proposes compaction-free cache design, which optimizes over the conventional compressed cache by allowing compressed lines to be stored non-continuously in the data slot.
+The paper points out that conventional compressed caches often suffer from external fragmentation caused by not being able to store compressed lines in a non-continuous manner.
+In these designs, even if the current set has suffcient storage for a compressed line, if none of the individual vacant segments is large enough for the new line, insertion operation would still require compacting the physical storage by moving existing lines around and updating their tag pointers, such that vacant segments will be merged and the insertion becomes feasible.